-'yob': based on year of birth.

-'in_pedigrees': the value of a missing parent should be -x, where x is UPG number that this missing parent should be allocated to; in this option, all known parents should have pedigree lines, i.e., each parent field should contain either the ID of a real parent, or a negative UPG number.
+'yob' = based on year of birth; if 'in_pedigrees', the value of a missing parent should be -x, where x is UPG number that this missing parent should be allocated to; in this option, all known parents should have pedigree lines, i.e., each parent field should contain either the ID of a real parent, or a negative UPG number.
+If it is 'internal', allocation is by a user-written function custom upg (year of birth,sex,ID, parent code).